Gumpy-Q/MALscrap-suite/README.md

 Access to the last dataset on my Kaggle [here](https://www.kaggle.com/crazygump/myanimelist-scrappind-a-decade-of-anime)

 ## Want to run the script without knowing much about Python ?
+Use the latest executable [here](https://github.com/Gumpy-Q/MALscraPy/releases/)

+## Want to run, read or modify the script with Python ?
 ### Requisites
 You only need to install [Python]( https://www.python.org/downloads/) and its following modules:
 * [Requests](https://docs.python-requests.org/en/latest/user/install/#install)